CoolRequest/coolrequest.github.io/_drafts/2021-11-22-replace_select2.md

 ## The simple case

-I wanted to make as simple as possible to use the solution from the HTML code.
+I wanted to make it as simple as possible to use the solution from the HTML code.
 The simplest solution would be just adding a `data-controller` to a select tag.

 {% highlight erb %}